Whojoo/shared-groceries/README.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - launch.json file in .vscode folder
-- secrets.env file mentioned above, or at least the variables mentioned replaced
+- config-server.env file mentioned above

 You need a .vscode folder in the root of the project containing the following launch.json file.